Dmitriy-Frostoff/boilerplate-webpack-react-js/README.md

       - `projectName/src/components/layout` - `segment`, includes `_content-structure.scss` file with basic layouts to use in a future project (one column or multiple columns as basic (or foundation as you wish) and they can be easily added with the necessary property modificators of new styling classes (e.g. for current paragraph or section to align everything to the center etc as BEM recommends, behaves like `CSS frameworks'` classes do)) (`_content-structure.scss` rely on `flex` or `grid` basics, also depend on mixins in the `projectName/src/shared/ui/common styles/abstracts/_mixins.scss` file so check it out or modify for your needs);

-  - `projectName/src/shared/utilities` - `segment`, contains utilities and helpers commonly used in the entire app:
+  - `projectName/src/shared/utilities` - `segment`, contains utilities and helpers commonly used in the entire app (assumed to take them from [boilerplate-webpack-gulp-html-css-js-components](https://github.com/Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-js-components));

     - `projectName/src/shared/utilities/handleFilesWithDynamicHash` - `segment`, the utility to handle appropriately with the files with dynamically generated name hashes.
 Check the example and docs inside the `projectName/src/shared/utilities/handleFilesWithDynamicHash/getCashedFilename.js` for more;

     - `projectName/src/shared/utilities/handleFilesWithDynamicHash` - `segment`, the utility to improt all files from folder (to nest it to the bundle).
 Check the example and docs inside the `projectName/src/shared/utilities/handleFilesWithDynamicHash/importAllfromFolder.js` for more;

-    - `projectName/src/shared/utilities/htmlCreateComponent` - `segment`, as described above it's an utility to turn your `*.html` chunk file improted to the `*.js` code into the `html template` to use it in your app (e.g. in a `SPA`).
-Check the example and docs inside the `projectName/src/shared/utilities/htmlCreateComponent/htmlCreateComponentHelper.js` for more;

   **all the next (or higher - ordered `slices`) include Public API `index.js` directly inside the slice (folder) to interract with higher - ordered slices or head - chief over the slices `index.js` file.
 Use them only to import necessary parts / functionality and to keep `slices` encapsulation**